diegoesp/ladri/README.md

 * 100% pure HTML/JS.
 Runs on your browser, supplied by your filesystem.
 You don't even need a web server.
 * Keyboard support
 * Mouse support
+* Touch screen support (try it from your phone or tablet)
 * Game scales to any possible screen resolution.

 # Why?